The 10x7 vs the 11x4.7 Props

 In its standard form there is no control over climbing except for power on, and turning is controlled by motor differential speed.
 To fly it can only be described as "Very Different".

 The model did show signs that if converted to rudder, elevator and motor speed control it would be a nice model to have a little fun with.
 With this in mind, I started to find out if anyone had done a conversion.
 The only one that I found on the Web was in Japan.
 It was complete with photos, so this was a start.
-I decided that to maintain performance I would have to use very light servos, speed controller and receiver while retaining the 650mAh battery that comes with the model.

 The hunt was on for equipment.
 What I settled on is listed below.